YES Network: Minor league baseball and college sports

 Since the network's debut, YES has aired select telecasts of the Yankees' minor league farm teams, primarily the Class-A (short season) Staten Island Yankees of the New York–Penn League.
 Those games are produced by YES, utilizing the same graphics and announcers as seen during game telecasts of the major league Yankees.

 From 2002 to 2006, YES also broadcast games from the Yankees' former Class-AAA team, the Columbus Clippers of the International League.
 Those games were produced locally in Columbus, Ohio.
 After the 2006 season, the Yankees ended their affiliation with the Clippers, and became affiliated with the Scranton/Wilkes-Barre RailRiders (formerly the Yankees and Red Barons).
-YES has only televised one RailRiders game, Masahiro Tanaka's minor league rehab start, the team also has local coverage within its Scranton/Wilkes-Barre market.
+Until 2024, YES had only televised one RailRiders game, Masahiro Tanaka's minor league rehab start, the team also has local coverage within its Scranton/Wilkes-Barre market.
+However, since 2024, YES airs a limited amount of RailRiders games.

-The network has also broadcast various college sports events including football and basketball games from the Ivy League, basketball games from the Big 12 Conference (through ESPN Plus) and rebroadcasts of Notre Dame Fighting Irish football games.
-It also carries the coaches' shows of Notre Dame and the Penn State Nittany Lions.
-In 2011, YES began airing live broadcasts of college basketball games involving the Fordham University.
-YES also airs college football and basketball games from the ACC on Regional Sports Networks produced by Raycom Sports.
+Currently YES Network airs college athletic events from the Northeast Conference.
+In 2024, YES also acquired rights to St. Bonaventure University men's and women's basketball, airing nine games split between the two squads on YES during the 2024–25 season.
+Previously, the network has also broadcast various college sports events including football and basketball games from the Ivy League, basketball games from the Big 12 Conference (through ESPN Plus) and rebroadcasts of Notre Dame Fighting Irish football games.
+It also carried the coaches' shows of Notre Dame and the Penn State Nittany Lions.
+In 2011, YES aired live broadcasts of college basketball games involving the Fordham University.
+YES also aired college football and basketball games from the ACC on Regional Sports Networks produced by Raycom Sports.